 Funders also need approaching for ways to agree a payment holiday in order to ease the financial burden, particularly with no rents coming in for say buy-to-let or commercial mortgages.

-Also, watch out for any valuations just being completed, as in reality values will be dropping even though on paper they may still be the same until other comparable in the market are affected.
+Also, watch out for any valuations just being completed, as in reality values will be dropping even though on paper they may still be the same until other comparables in the market are affected.

 5. Insurance Cover

-This will become more important as time unfolds, but make sure it’s on top of sooner rather than later.
+This will become more important as time unfolds, but make sure you're on top of it sooner rather than later.

 Building insurance is key, particularly building owners and landlords who arrange.
 Commercial properties are becoming vacant as businesses close, and you may need to inform the insurers to confirm what vacant-property requirements are needed.

-They may not immediately know themselves whether any special COVID-19 requirements are needed, but still try, and confirming it in writing.
+They may not fully know themselves whether any special COVID-19 requirements are needed, but still try, and confirming it in writing.

 And tenants; make sure you formally tell your landlord and check lease requirements.